righettod/burp-piper-custom-scripts/README.md

 # Runtime requirements

-> :information_source: No external dependencies.
+> :information_source: No external dependencies needed.

 Python >= **3.7** needed and in `PATH`.